Woody R. Clermont: Legal and hearing officer experience

 Governor Ron DeSantis and Medicaid Fair Hearing Officer Woody Clermont at a Celebration on Wednesday, March 16, 2022 at The Governor’s Mansion.

 Clermont served as an Assistant State Attorney in the Miami-Dade County State Attorney's Office under Katherine Fernandez-Rundle, starting in 2005 and working with the office for nearly 5 years.
 Clermont served as Assistant Chief of DUI and Traffic Prosecution, and prosecuted misdemeanor cases with the then Assistant Public Defender Kash Patel, who would later go on to serve as Chief of Staff to Acting Secretary of Defense Christopher Miller.
 Patel currently serves as the Ninth (9th) Director of the Federal Bureau of Investigation (FBI).
 Clermont worked as an Assistant General Counsel and Senior Trial Court Staff Attorney for the Eleventh Judicial Circuit of Florida for nearly 11 years.
 During his time at the Eleventh Judicial Circuit, he assisted the then Judge Scott Silverman with legal research and writing on an order in the case of DDU Exp., Inc. v.
 ABC Distributing, LLC; both the former Judge Silverman and future Judge Clermont shared in common that both were members of Omicron Delta Epsilon economics Honor Society.
 Clermont served as an Assistant City Attorney under the City Attorney Rafael Paz for the City of Miami Beach between 2022 and 2024, leading its municipal prosecution team during this time.
 Clermont previously served as a Medicaid Fair Hearing Officer with the Agency for Healthcare Administration (AHCA).

 Unsuccessful application to the Florida Supreme Court

 Clermont had previously unsuccessfully sought appointment to the Florida Supreme Court in April of 2023, competing among a pool of 15 candidates.
 Justice Meredith Sasso was appointed by Governor Ron DeSantis to the vacant seat on May 23, 2023.

 Judicial career

-Receiving Proclamation from Vice Mayor Bogen and Broward County, Florida at Judge Clermont's Investiture on February 28, 2025.

 Clermont was the first Haitian-American male judge to be elected in Broward County.
 Florence Taylor Barner was the first Haitian-American judge to be elected in Broward County in 2016.
 Clermont was sworn in on January 7, 2025, by Chief Judge Jack Tuter and commenced his term.
 Judge Clermont is a County Court Judge assigned to handle Criminal division SB, and Civil Division 62.
 Judge Clermont's Investiture Ceremony took place on Friday, February 28, 2025.